hiperwalk/hiperwalk/docs/install/index.rst

 GPU Driver
 ----------

-You may follow this
-`tutorial for installing NVIDIA drivers <https://www.linuxcapable.com/install-nvidia-drivers-on-ubuntu-linux/>`_ Here we list the core steps.
+To install the GPU driver, you can follow this `tutorial for installing NVIDIA drivers <https://www.linuxcapable.com/install-nvidia-drivers-on-ubuntu-linux/>`_ Below, we have outlined the essential steps.

-First we have to identify the GPU by running.
+First, you'll need to identify your GPU by running the following command:

 .. code-block:: shell

    lspci | grep -e VGA

-We can then check if the outputted
+You can then verify if the outputted
 `GPU is CUDA compatible <https://developer.nvidia.com/cuda-gpus>`_.
-If that's the case, execute
+If it is, execute the following command:

 .. code-block:: shell

    ubuntu-drivers devices

-This is going to list the available drivers for your GPU.
-We recommend to install the driver tagged with ``recommended`` at the end.
+This will list the available drivers for your GPU.
+We recommend installing the driver tagged with ``recommended`` at the end.
-The driver name's `probably` has format ``nvidia-driver-XXX`` where ``XXX`` is some number.
+The driver's name typically follows the format ``nvidia-driver-XXX`` where ``XXX`` is a specific number.
-For the remaining installation, substitute ``XXX`` accordingly when necessary.
-For installing the GPU driver, execute
+For the subsequent steps in the installation process, substitute ``XXX`` as required.
+To install the GPU driver, execute the following command:

 .. code-block:: shell

    sudo apt install nvidia-driver-XXX

 Finally, **reboot you computer**.
-After reboot,
-if the installation was successful, running the command
+After rebooting, if the installation was successful, running the following command:

 .. code-block::

    nvidia-smi

-should print GPU Information,
-e.g. name, driver version, CUDA version, etc.
-Alternatively,
-you can verify whether the **NVIDIA Settings** application is available by pressing the ``Super`` keyboard key and typing ``nvidia settings``.
+should display GPU information such as the name, driver version, CUDA version, and so on.
+Alternatively, you can verify the availability of the **NVIDIA Settings** application by pressing the ``Super`` key on your keyboard and typing ``nvidia settings``.

 NVIDIA Toolkit
 --------------

-After installing the GPU drivers correctly, it is necessary to install the NVIDIA Toolkit.
-So the neblina-core can use CUDA.
+Once the GPU drivers have been successfully installed, it's necessary to install the NVIDIA Toolkit, allowing neblina-core to use CUDA.
+To do this, execute the following command:
-Execute

 .. code-block:: shell

    sudo apt install nvidia-cuda-toolkit

-To check if the NVIDIA Toolkit was installed correctly, check if the ``nvcc`` compiler was installed.
+To verify the correct installation of the NVIDIA Toolkit, you can check if the ``nvcc`` compiler has been installed.
-This can be done simply by running the command
+This can be simply done by running the following command:

 .. code-block:: shell

    nvcc --version

-Installing neblina-core And pyneblina
+Installing neblina-core and pyneblina
 =====================================

 For HPC support,
 Hiperwalk uses
 `neblina-core <https://github.com/paulomotta/neblina-core>`_,
 and `pyneblina <https://github.com/paulomotta/pyneblina>`_.
-Although a computer with a **GPU compatible with CUDA** is necessary.
+Note that a computer with a **GPU compatible with CUDA** is required for this.

-We compile the information in
+The information in this guide is compiled from
 `Paulo Motta's blog <https://paulomotta.pro.br/wp/2021/05/01/pyneblina-and-neblina-core/>`_, `neblina-core github <https://github.com/paulomotta/neblina-core>`_, and `pyneblina github <https://github.com/paulomotta/pyneblina>`_.

 It is **strongly recommended** that neblina-core and pyneblina are installed (i.e. cloned) in the same directory.
-In this guide we will install both projects into the home directory.
+In this guide, we will install both projects into the home directory.
-In Linux, the tilde (``~``) is an alias for the home directory.
+In Linux, the tilde (``~``) serves as an alias for the home directory.

 neblina-core
 ------------

-First, clone the repository in the home directory.
+Firstly, clone the repository in the home directory.

 .. code-block:: shell

    cd ~
    git clone https://github.com/paulomotta/neblina-core.git

-Then,
-enter the neblina-core directory to compile and install the code.
+Next, navigate to the neblina-core directory to compile and install the code.

 .. code-block:: shell